4paradigm/OpenMLDB/docs/en/install_deploy.md

 $date
 Wed Aug 22 16:33:50 CST 2018
 ```
-Please make sure the time is correct
+Please make sure the time is correct.

 ## Deploy Standalone Version

 OpenMLDB standalone version needs to deploy a nameserver and a tablet.
 The nameserver is used for table management and metadata storage, and the tablet is used for data storage.
 APIServer is optional.
-If you want to interact with OpenMLDB in http, you need to deploy this module
+If you want to interact with OpenMLDB in http, you need to deploy this module.

-**Notice:** It is best to deploy different components in different directories for easy upgrades individually
+**Notice:** It is best to deploy different components in different directories for easy upgrades individually.

 ### Deploy tablet